 Update of the Apiculture Program at NCSU

-The Apiculture Program at NC State has three main core missions: Extension, by providing information, advice, and other services that help beekeepers at all levels; Research, using the scientific method to test hypotheses about honey bee biology and ways to help improve bee management; and Instruction, by teaching and disseminating knowledge about honey bees and apiculture through formal classes and academic training.
-This past year has involved a great deal of activity in the program, which I will summarize below.
+The Apiculture Program at NC State has three core missions: Extension, providing information, advice, and other outreach services to help beekeepers at all levels; Research, using the scientific method to test hypotheses about honey bee biology and ways to help improve bee management; and Instruction, teaching and disseminating knowledge about honey bees and apiculture through formal classes and academic training.
+This past year has involved a great deal of activity in the program in each of these areas.

 There have been numerous extension activities within the past year.
-Program members have provided over 48 presentations to regional, state, and local beekeeping organizations, as well as an additional 11 workshops or beekeeping field days.
-Moreover, the Master Beekeeper Program (MBP) now has a total of 3,212 members join since its inception in 1982, 1,601 of whom have been active within the past 10 years.
-Since June 2004, there have been 394 MBP participants who have progressed within the program.
-Most (331) of these participants are new members, which is a 265% increase in the annual enrollment averaged over the last 10 years.
-These numbers bode well for the continued success of the program.
+Program members have provided 48 presentations to regional, state, and local beekeeping organizations, including 13 workshops or beekeeping field days.
+Moreover, the Master Beekeeper Program (MBP) now has a total of 3,459 members join since its inception in 1982, 1,762 of whom have been active within the past 10 years.
+Since May 22nd, 2005, there have been 312 MBP participants who have progressed within the program, 227 of whom are new members.
+While these numbers are down from an all-time high last year, it still represents a 56% increase in the annual enrollment averaged over the last 10 years.
+We have implemented several logistical changes to the program this past year in an attempt to improve its delivery and integrity, and these changes will continue as a result of personnel changes in the Entomology Department at NC State.

 Perhaps the most significant component of our extension program within the last year has been the New Beekeeper Cost-sharing Program.
-Funded by the Golden LEAF Foundation, its purpose has been to bolster the honey bee population in the state by helping to attract new people to beekeeping.
-We have received almost 2,800 applications to the program, and we have distributed pairs of starter hives with bees to 250 new beekeepers across the state.
-These participants have been required to join a county chapter of the NCSBA, both to provide them with a support network of experienced beekeepers and to help grow the organization at the local level.
-The program has generated significant interest in the media, including CBS Evening News, USA Today, and National Public Radio, all of which has promoted the value and importance of honey bees and beekeeping.
-We are currently pursuing additional funding to continue the program (albeit in a different form) so that we may continue the positive momentum that the project has generated.
+Funded by the Golden LEAF Foundation, its purpose was to bolster the honey bee population in the state by helping to attract new people to beekeeping.
+We received almost 2,800 applications to the program, and we distributed pairs of starter hives with bees to 250 new beekeepers across the state.
+The program has generated significant interest in the media, which promoted the value and importance of honey bees and beekeeping.
+Our heartfelt thanks goes to all of the participants, the local chapters, and the mentors who have worked so hard over the last year.
+We can't thank everyone enough!
+The positive ramifications of the program are well known to NCSBA members, and we will be reporting the results of the program in an article in Bee Culture magazine later this year.

-One of our larger research projects has been to continue an investigation into the link between the genetic diversity within colonies—as a result of a queen's mating number—and the prevalence of disease.
+One of our larger research projects has been to continue an investigation into the link between a queen's mating number and the prevalence of disease within her colony.
 This past year, we used instrumental insemination to control the mating numbers of queens and allowed their colonies to grow.
-We then placed the hives in isolated areas for the entire season, and then measured the levels of any diseases that they acquired.
-Of the 20 colonies studied, 80% contracted at least one brood pathogen and 75% contracted at least one adult parasite.
-We found significant differences between colonies headed by either a singly inseminated or multiply inseminated queen for the prevalence of chalkbrood, as well as for the total prevalence of all brood diseases combined (chalkbrood, sacbrood, American foulbrood, and European foulbrood), with both variables lower for the colonies headed by a multiply inseminated queen.
-We also found that colonies headed by multiply inseminated queens were significantly more populous, gained more weight, built more comb, and had more brood by the end of the season.
-Our findings demonstrate that colonies can benefit significantly by having their queen inseminated with an adequate number of drones.
+We then inoculated each hive with high doses of American foulbrood spores to see how badly the colonies contracted infection.
+We found that colonies headed by multiple-drone inseminated queens were far less likely to contract severe AFB infections compared to colonies headed by single-drone inseminated queens.
+We also found that colonies headed by multiply inseminated queens were stronger by the end of the season, as measured by brood area, adult bee population, and colony weight gain.
+In addition to our previous findings, this strongly suggests that colonies can benefit significantly by having their queen inseminated with not just an adequate number of drones, but genetically different drones.